- Fellowship Day 2019

 The RCVS delegates the assessment of individual modules to universities which may, if they wish, work in collaboration with other organisations.
 One of the benefits of this is that universities have the necessary experience of quality-assuring assessments and this helps to ensure that standards are maintained.

-In some cases, where the university runs modular postgraduate degrees and a credit accumulation and transfer system, it may chose to allow RCVS credits to count towards a university postgraduate qualification, as well as the RCVS certificate.
+In some cases, where the university runs modular postgraduate degrees and a credit accumulation and transfer system, it may choose to allow RCVS credits to count towards a university postgraduate qualification, as well as the RCVS certificate.

 The new structure also opens up opportunities for universities and other CPD providers to develop tailored courses and distance learning materials to support candidates through the assessment process, thereby providing better links between CPD provision and accredited qualifications.